rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 [Click here] in case you are interested in the implementation.
 Note that for the functions to work, the `-semihosting` flag must be added to the `QEMU` invocation.

+You might have also noted the `#[cfg(feature = "test_build")]`.
+In the `Makefile`, we ensure that this feature is only enabled when `cargo test` runs.
+This way, it is ensured that testing-specific code is conditionally compiled only for testing.

 [exit status]: https://en.wikipedia.org/wiki/Exit_status
 [@phil-opp]: https://github.com/phil-opp